Hepatitis C: Epidemiology

 In the United States, about 2% of people have chronic hepatitis C. In 2014, an estimated 30,500 new acute hepatitis C cases occurred (0.7 per 100,000 population), an increase from 2010 to 2012.
-The number of deaths from hepatitis C has increased to 15,800 in 2008 having overtaken HIV/AIDS as a cause of death in the US in 2007.
-In 2014 it was the single greatest cause of infectious death in the United States.
+The number of deaths from hepatitis C rose to 15,800 in 2008 having overtaken HIV/AIDS as a cause of death in the US in 2007.
+In 2014, it was the single greatest cause of infectious death in the United States.
 This mortality rate is expected to increase, as those infected by transfusion before HCV testing become apparent.
-In Europe the percentage of people with chronic infections has been estimated to be between 0.13 and 3.26%.
+In Europe, the percentage of people with chronic infections has been estimated to be between 0.13 and 3.26%.

-In the United Kingdom about 118,000 people were chronically infected in 2019.
-About half of people using a needle exchange in London in 2017/8 tested positive for hepatitis C of which half were unaware that they had it.
-As part of a bid to eradicate hepatitis C by 2025 NHS England conducted a large procurement exercise in 2019.
+In the United Kingdom, about 118,000 people were chronically infected in 2019.
+About half of the people using a needle exchange in London in 2017–18 tested positive for hepatitis C of which half were unaware that they had it.
+As part of a bid to eradicate hepatitis C by 2025, NHS England conducted a large procurement exercise in 2019.
 Merck Sharp & Dohme, Gilead Sciences, and Abbvie were awarded contracts, which, together, are worth up to £1 billion over five years.

 The total number of people with this infection is higher in some countries in Africa and Asia.
 Countries with particularly high rates of infection include Pakistan (4.8%) and China (3.2%).

 Since 2014, extremely effective treatments have been available to eradicate the disease within 8–12 weeks in most people.
-In 2015 about 950,000 people were treated while 1.7 million new infections occurred, meaning that overall the number of people with HCV increased.
-These numbers differ by country and improved in 2016, with some countries achieving higher cure rates than new infection rates (mostly high income countries).
+In 2015, about 950,000 people were treated while 1.7 million new infections occurred, meaning that overall the number of people with HCV increased.
+These numbers differ by country and improved in 2016, with some countries achieving higher cure rates than new infection rates (mostly high-income countries).
 By 2018, twelve countries are on track to achieve HCV elimination.
 While antiviral agents will curb new infections, it is less clear whether they impact overall deaths and morbidity.
-Furthermore, for them to be effective, people need to be aware of their infection – it is estimated that worldwide only 20% of infected people are aware of their infection (in the US fewer than half were aware).
+Furthermore, for them to be effective, people need to be aware of their infection – it is estimated that worldwide only 20% of infected people are aware of their infection (in the US, fewer than half were aware).